microsoft/MPNet/README.md

 # MPNet

 [MPNet: Masked and Permuted Pre-training for Language Understanding](https://arxiv.org/pdf/2004.09297.pdf), by Kaitao Song, Xu Tan, Tao Qin, Jianfeng Lu, Tie-Yan Liu), is a novel pre-training method for language understanding tasks.
-It solves the problems of MLM (masked language modeling) in BERT and PLM (permuted language modeling) in XLNet, and combines the best of both worlds of MLM and PLM.
+It solves the problems of MLM (masked language modeling) in BERT and PLM (permuted language modeling) in XLNet and achieves better accuracy.

 ## Supported Features